 On February 5, 1941, Robert was inducted into the U. S. Army in Cleveland, Ohio.
 He was sent to Fort Knox, Kentucky, where he joined C Company, 192nd Tank Battalion to bring the company up to full strength.
 At the time, the army attempted to use men from the home states of each company.
-Since C Company originated as an Ohio National Guard Tank Company, men from Ohio were put into it to keep the company “National Guard,” since the company was scheduled to be returned to the National Guard on November 20, 1941.
+C Company originated as an Ohio National Guard Tank Company, men from Ohio were put into it to keep the company “National Guard,” since the company was scheduled to be returned to the National Guard on November 20, 1941.

 The Army rushed his basic training which he completed in seven weeks.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; week 7, was spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.
 All the training was done with the 69th Tank Regiment of the First Armored Division under the supervision of officers and enlisted men from the 192nd.